Gitlab

 Hackernews

-The Hackernews integration lets you search and retrieve stories, comments, and user data from Hackernews directly within your workflow, enabling you to analyze trends, monitor discussions, and gather insights from the tech community.
+The Hackernews integration lets you fetch and analyze stories, comments, and user data from Hacker News directly within your workflow, enabling you to track trending topics, monitor discussions, and gather insights from the tech community.

 Slack